 About 15 million American adults have been diagnosed with COPD, an obstructive lung disease that over time makes it harder to breathe.
 However, this number may be much higher because more than 18 million adults have evidence of impaired lung function, and may have undiagnosed COPD.
 Through our local Better Breathers Clubs, patients and their caregivers are able to come together for an in-person support group and learn more about the free tools and resources that the American Lung Association provides, to help COPD patients manage their disease and lead healthier, more active lives.

 The American Lung Association is the premier resource for any lung-related question from the common flu to lung cancer, pneumonia to smoking cessation help.
 Our national Lung HelpLine is staffed by registered nurses, respiratory therapists, certified tobacco treatment specialists and counselors.

 Our quest to find cures and new and improved treatments for lung disease includes our Nationwide Research Program that has been a cornerstone of our organization for more than a century, and our Airways Clinical Research Network, the nation's largest not-for-profit network of clinical research centers dedicated to asthma and COPD treatment research.

 Every year, close to half a million people in the U.S. die from tobacco-caused disease, including more than 41,000 from exposure to secondhand smoke.
-Tragically, each day thousands of kids still pick up a cigarette for the first time.
+And this country is facing a youth vaping epidemic, causing lung injuries and death.
+Tragically, each day thousands of kids still pick up a cigarette or e-cigarette for the first time.
 The cycle of addiction, illness and death continues.
 Through the American Lung Association's Freedom From Smoking® program, we have helped over a million Americans on their quest to live smokefree lives.